-We have expanded our VASCEPA commercialization activities outside of the United States through several contractual arrangements in territories including China, the Middle East, North Africa, Canada and, most recently, Australia, New Zealand, South Korea and Southeast Asia, Israel and Israel, Greece.
+We have expanded our VASCEPA commercialization activities outside of the United States through several contractual arrangements in territories including China, the Middle East, North Africa, Canada and, most more recently, Australia, New Zealand, South Korea and Southeast Asia, Israel and Greece.
 We continue to assess other opportunities to develop VASCEPA commercialization outside of the United States through similar arrangements.

 Edding is responsible for development and commercialization activities in the China Territory and associated expenses under our development, commercialization and supply agreement with them.
 Additionally, Edding is required to conduct clinical trials in the China Territory to secure regulatory approval in certain territories.
 Edding has successfully undertaken clinical trials and approval initiatives under our arrangement with them, including the announcement of statistically significant positive topline results from Edding's Phase 3 clinical trial of VASCEPA and has obtained approval for VASCEPA in Hong Kong under the REDUCE-IT indication and in Mainland China under the MARINE indication.
-In October 2023, June 2024, Edding submitted received approval for the approval of the REDUCE-IT indication in Mainland China.
-However, Edding may be required to undertake pre- or post-approval clinical development efforts in these markets, or Edding may face challenges or be unsuccessful in commercial launch.
+In June 2024, Edding received approval for the REDUCE-IT indication in Mainland China.
+However, Edding may face challenges or be unsuccessful in commercial launch.
 Further, any development and regulatory efforts in the China Territory may be negatively impacted by the lingering effects of the coronavirus pandemic.
 Any development and regulatory efforts in the China Territory may be negatively impacted by heightened political tension between China and the United States, including issues expressed between the countries regarding trade practices, tariffs and honoring intellectual property rights.
 If Edding is not able to effectively commercialize VASCEPA in the China Territory, we may not be able to generate revenue from our agreement with Edding resulting from the sale of VASCEPA in the China Territory.